marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 * this means that the leadership approach needs to change

 Motivation: official term
-* direction, intensitiv and endurance  of the willingness to move towards or away from a targt
+* direction, intensity and endurance of the willingness to move towards or away from a target
 * there is ex- an intrinsic motivation
-* oftne MOTIVES as basis for motivation; single, isolated reasons for human willingness to behave in a certain way
+* often MOTIVES as basis for motivation; single, isolated reasons for human willingness to behave in a certain way
 * NEED: more likely related to the lack of something [insert Steva Jobs quote ..]
   # 1. Intrinsic motivation